stellargraph/stellargraph/demos/community_detection/README.md

 ## Data

 The dataset used in this demo is available at https://www.kaggle.com/START-UMD/gtd.
 The Global Terrorism Database (GTD) is an open-source database including information on terrorist attacks around the world from 1970 through 2017.
-The GTD includes systematic data on domestic as well as international terrorist incidents that have occurred during this time period and now includes more than 180,000 attacks.
-The database is maintained by researchers at the National Consortium for the Study of Terrorism and Responses to Terrorism (START), headquartered at the University of Maryland.
+The GTD includes systematic data on domestic as well as international terrorist incidents and includes more than 180,000 attacks.
+The database is maintained by researchers at the National Consortium for the Study of Terrorism and Responses to Terrorism (START), from the University of Maryland.
 For information refer to the initial data source: https://www.start.umd.edu/gtd/.

 To run the demo notebook, extract the data into a directory, and adjust the data path in the notebook pinting to the raw data